Pece17/LinuxServerManagement/README.md

 # 5. Installing LAMP on ```ubuntussh```

-Navigate to address https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04 to view the instructions for installing LAMP (Linux, Apache, MySQL, PHP) on ```ubuntussh```
+Navigate to address https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04 to view the instructions for installing LAMP (Linux, Apache2, MySQL, PHP) on ```ubuntussh```

 Open the terminal in ```bustergraafinen``` and establish an SSH connection to ```ubuntussh```